Publications

 More Details

-Thermal conductivity measurements on polycrystalline silicon microbridges using the 3ω technique
+Thermal conductivity measurements on polysilicon microbridges using the 3-omega technique

-The thermal performance of microelectromechanical systems devices is governed by the structure and composition of the constituent materials as well as the geometrical design.
-With the continued reduction in the characteristic sizes of these devices, experimental determination of the thermal properties becomes more difficult.
-In this study, the thermal conductivity of polycrystalline silicon (polysilicon) microbridges are measured with the transient 3ω technique and compared with measurements on the same structures using a steady state Joule heating technique.
-The microbridges with lengths from 200 μm to 500 μm were designed and fabricated using the Sandia National Laboratories SUMMiT V™ surface micromachining process.
-The advantages and disadvantages of the two experimental methods are examined for suspended microbridge geometries.
-The differences between the two measurements, which arise from the geometry of the test structures and electrical contacts, are explained by bond pad heating and thermal resistance effects.
-Copyright © 2009 by ASME.
+The thermal properties of microelectromechanical systems (MEMS) devices are governed by the structure and composition of the constituent materials as well as the geometrical design.
+With the continued reduction of the characteristic sizes of these devices, experimental determination of the thermal properties becomes more difficult.
+In this study, the thermal conductivity of polycrystalline silicon (polysilicon) microbridges are measured with the transient 3ω technique and compared to measurements on the same structures using a steady state joule heating technique.
+The microbridges with lengths from 200 microns to 500 microns were designed and fabricated using the Sandia National Laboratories SUMMiT™ V surface micromachining process.
+The differences between the two measurements, which arise from the geometry of the test structures, are explained by bond pad heating and thermal boundary resistance effects.
+Copyright © 2008 by ASME.

 More Details